[Thursday, April 4, 2024 08:54]

 The right nutrient supply DURING tennis matches and tennis training - this keeps your energy level TOP!

 What should you eat and drink DURING a match or training session?
-It is well known that Djokovic likes to eat a date, others like a banana and one or two people even eat sushi during the change of sides.
-It's always exciting to see what the professionals can pull out of their pockets, isn't it?
-Today, together with our nutrition partner Orthomol, we are presenting the most important scientific results nutrition special So you know what you should eat and drink during the match.
-So that you don't lose your energy.
-For everyone who likes to prepare their own power boost, there is a simple and quick recipe for energy balls .
-The little balls are small but powerful - and delicious too!
-And for everyone who doesn't have the time or desire to do it themselves, there are great Orthomol products that simply shouldn't be missing from your tennis bag.
-In any case, you will find a lot of information here to always provide you with the best possible energy and minerals during the match.
-This way you stay in TOP shape from the first to the last point!
+Djokovic is known to favor dates, others opt for the classic banana, and some even eat sushi during changeovers.
+It's always fascinating to see what the pros pull out of their bags, isn't it?
+Together with our nutrition partner Orthomol, we're presenting the most important scientific findings in today's nutrition special .
+This will help you know what to eat and drink during a match to keep your energy levels up.
+For those who like to prepare their own power boost, Orthomol's recipe collection includes a simple and quick recipe for energy balls .
+These little balls are small but mighty – and delicious to boot!
+And for those who don't have the time or inclination to make their own, Orthomol offers a range of fantastic products that are essential in your tennis bag.
+In any case, you'll find plenty of information here to ensure you're always optimally supplied with energy and minerals during your match.
+This way you'll stay in top shape from the first to the last point!

 Peak performance through proper nutrition during a tennis match or training session